All Tribal offices will close at noon on July 3rd and be closed all day on July 4th for the holiday.

 • The person who the tag is issued to is responsible for reporting if the tag is filled within 3 business days of harvest.

 • Tribal members will be issued only one Tribal tag in their name at a time for the season that they are hunting or fishing.
-If they fill the first tag, they may obtain another tag if additional tags are still available.
+Depending on the tag type, if they fill the first tag, they may obtain another tag if additional tags are still available.
 Possessing a Tribal tag does not preclude also possessing a State issued tag.

-• All other ODFW rules and regulations regarding hunting seasons, locations, gear, etc. must be followed.
+• All other ODFW rules and regulations regarding hunting seasons, locations, gear, etc. must be followed unless specifically modified by Tribal regulations.

 • Once filled, the tag must be attached to the animal and/or fish and a harvest report made to the Natural Resources Department.

-• Cultural fishing tags may only be used to fish for salmon at the Tribe’s three cultural fishing sites (Euchre Creek Falls, Drift Creek, Little Rock Creek [hatchery]), using only the following gear: dip net, spear, gaff hook.
-Fishing may only occur during the 2 month fishing season established by the Tribe (dates will be posted at the Tribal offices and on the Tribe’s web site).
+• At the Tribe’s three cultural fishing sites (Euchre Creek Falls, Dewey Creek, Little Rock Creek [hatchery]), Tribal members may fish for salmon using the following gear only: dip net, spear, gaff hook.
+Fishing may only occur during the fishing season established by the Tribe (dates will be posted at the Tribal offices and on the Tribe’s web site).

 Reporting